TL;DR

 The relentless pace of modern business has a hidden cost.
-For the UK's most driven leaders—its business owners and directors—the 'always-on' digital culture is exacting a heavy toll.
+For the UK's most driven leaders—its business owners and directors—the 'typically-on' digital culture is exacting a heavy toll.
 Fresh analysis for 2025, synthesising data from the Office for National Statistics (ONS) and the Health and Safety Executive (HSE), paints a stark picture: more than one in three UK business leaders are now privately grappling with symptoms of digital health burnout.

 This isn't just about feeling tired.
 It's a creeping crisis causing tangible, long-term damage.
 From chronic fatigue and debilitating migraines to irreversible vision decline and musculoskeletal disorders, the physical and mental fallout is severe.
 The professional consequences are just as grave, leading to career stagnation, poor decision-making, and a corrosive effect on business resilience.